Gainful Employment – Counseling Psychology

 - C. Pacifica’s graduation rate is higher than the national average.
 One reason for that is the flexibility Pacifica affords its student to complete all degree requirements.
-The DOE standard for “on time” completion does not capture the reality of Pacifica students’ status as working adults.
+The ED standard for “on time” completion does not capture the reality of Pacifica students’ status as working adults.
 If time for completion is extended only 6-12 months, as at Pacifica, there is a dramatic rise in the number of completers.

 Time to Completion

 The majority of counseling psychology students who complete the program do so within the standard time of 36 months for master’s degree programs, as defined by our accrediting agency, WASC Senior College and University Commission (WSCUC).
 Many of our students (83%) graduate earlier, finishing all their requirements within 33 months, in time for May graduation.
 Our graduates are well-prepared for licensure: the Board of Behavioral Sciences reports that 85% of the Pacifica graduates taking the California LMFT licensing exams from 1/1/2007-6/30/2013 passed. (http://www.bbs.ca.gov/exams/exam_stats.shtml).

 Pacifica provides students in need with a generous leave of absence policy to accommodate the complexities of the lives of adult students while maintaining high academic standards.
 Therefore, completion rate averages are lengthened by those students who need to withdraw and re-enter the program.

 |Overall Time To Completion: Counseling Psychology Graduates 2007–2017|

 *This figure may include temporary withdrawals and leaves of absence from the program, which can occur due to illness, pregnancy, or other serious instances that students encounter in their academic career.